 The toiling horses, the tired men;

-The speaker, who one might consider to be Cather herself, begins the poem right in the middle of listing of words, phrases, and image evoking descriptions.
+The speaker, who one might consider being Cather herself, begins the poem right in the middle of listing of words, phrases, and image evoking descriptions.
 It is clear from the first lines that the landscape which is going to be discussed is that of a “flat land.”
 It is an area which the poet, Willa Cather, was intimately familiar with and often featured in her other works, such as that in which this poem is found.

 The first facts about this place that the speaker wishes the reader to know are those which begin during the “Evening” in the “flat land.”
 It is here that things are “Rich and sombre.”
 There is nothing shocking, loud, or overwhelming.
 The world is both predictable and “Rich.”
 The things which do exist there, which will be described further in the next lines, are densely beautiful and meaningful.
 The “flat land” exists in peace.

-In the next lines the speaker turns to the physical elements of the land and how the combination of those factors contribute to the emotional feelings the place evokes.
+In the next lines, the speaker turns to the physical elements of the land and how the combination of those factors contribute to the emotional feelings the place evokes.
 There are “miles of fresh-plowed soil” which is part of the days and existences of all aspects of life there.
 It is described as being “Heavy and black.”
 It is full, rich, and infused with meaning, it supplies its owners with “strength.”

 The soil also gives off “harshness.”
 It is not always easy to work with, nor does it always supply what one needs.
 The next lines list some of the things which come from, and deal with, soil.
 It is there for the “growing [of] wheat” and “the growing [of] weeds.”
 It provides sustenance as well as strife.
 The soil also plays host to “toiling horses” and “toiling men.”
 It is unifying in this way.